Helen Putnam Award

 Additionally, your city can receive the President's Advocacy Award.
 This prestigious award honors a distinguished program or individual that best advocates for the League's annual strategic priorities.
 One outstanding winner may be chosen from the 12 categories.

-Your city must be a member of the League of California Cities to apply.
+Your city must be a League member to apply.
 To qualify, simply demonstrate that your city offered a program or service that has proven measurable and successful within a minimum of one year of actual implementation.
-Particular attention and credit is given to applications specifically advancing the League's strategic priorities at www.cacities.org/priorities, which are determined each year by the Board of Directors.
+Particular attention and credit is given to applications specifically advancing the League's strategic priorities

 What is the Helen Putnam Award?